Have you ever needed to synchronize types in your frontend app with the backend API?

 ---> Microsoft.Data.SqlClient.SqlException (0x80131904): Database 'myappdb' on server 'myapp.database.windows.net' is not currently available.
 Please retry the connection later.
 If the problem persists, contact customer support, and provide them the session tracing ID of '{EB501CF2-2F21-4E28-9042-2B83EEE57B91}'.

-The database is not currently available was very interesting to me.
+The database isnot currently available was very interesting to me.
 I struggled a bit with solving that, so if you want to know how I did it – continue reading 🙂

-of some package.
+I recently struggled for a while with an npm error thrown when executing npm install of some package.
 The error message was npm ERR! enoent ENOENT: no such file or directory, rename 'D:\\WebApp\\node_modules\\lz-string' -> 'D:\\WebApp\\node_modules.lz-string.DELETE'

 Finally, I found a solution and a reason for that issue.